wp-plugins/manual-image-crop/readme.txt

 Whole cropping process is really intuitive and simple.

 Apart from media library list, the plugin adds links in few more places:
--below featured image box ("Crop featured image")
+* Below featured image box ("Crop featured image")
--In the media insert modal window (once you select an image)
+* In the media insert modal window (once you select an image)

 == Installation ==